Market

 From the current year, the company has presented actuarial gains / losses on Defined Benefit Plans as Other Comprehensive Income with tax effect thereon.
 Correspondingly the figures of previous year are recast to make them comparable.

-The figures in respect of previous year have been re-grouped / recast wherever necessary to confirm to the current year's classification.
+The figures in respect of previous year have been re-grouped / recast wherever necessary to confirm To the current year's classification.

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS